tsonika/intro-ngs-manuals/docs/modules/cancer-module-cnv/cnv-tut.md

 chunks of the genome and compare these values between the normal and tumour genomes.

-To begin, we will go to "Tools" then "Run igvtools..." in the IGV menubar.
-Specify the normal bam file (under `cnv` then `data`) as the input file and change the window size to 100000 (one hundred thousand).
+To begin, we will go to `Tools` then `Run igvtools...` in the IGV menubar.
+Specify the normal bam file (under `cnv` then `data`) as the input file and change the window size to 100,000 (one hundred thousand).
-Then press the "Run" button and IGV will make the TDF file.
-This takes about 5 minutes.
-Repeat this for the tumour genome.
+Then press the `Run` button and IGV will make the TDF file.
+This takes about 5 minutes. **Repeat this for the tumour genome.**

-After you have both TDF files, go to "File" and "Load from file..." in the menubar and select the BAM and TDF files to open.
+After you have both TDF files, go to `File` and `Load from file...` in the menubar and select the BAM and TDF files to open.
 Once you have opened them, they will appear as tracks along with the BAM tracks we loaded initially.
 Navigate to the genomic coordinates of our event (5:21,051,700-21,522,065) by typing it in the coordinate box at the top.
-Mouse over the two blue tracks to get the average depth values for the 100,000bp windows.
+Mouse over the two blue tracks to get the average depth values for the 100,000 bp windows.
 What you should see is that the liverMets sample has 3-6X more coverage than the Blood sample for the four windows that cover this region.